 How do Balloon Payments help with my loan?

-To estimate your loan repayments with a balloon payment, simply fill in the Balloon Payment in our Repayment Calculator.
+To estimate your loan repayments with a balloon payment, simply fill in the Lump Sum Payment in our Repayment Calculator.

 One of the financial terms you may have heard floating around is that of the Balloon Payment.